nuttolum/LibreOnWindows/README.md

 and try again.

-however, there are 2 which need a specific version. for these you will type:
+however, there are a few which need a specific version. for these you will type:

 `pip install jinja2==3.0.3`